Advertisement

 Dick Van Dyke in Mary Poppins

-Playing the charming and lively chimney sweep Bert, Dick’s energetic dance routines and endearing character work left an indelible mark on audiences.
+Playing the charming and lively chimney sweep Bert, Dick’s energetic dance routines and also his endearing character work left an indelible mark on audiences.

 And despite some criticism for his Cockney accent, Dick’s Mary Poppins role remains one of his most beloved.

-Another significant success for the actor came with the 1993 series Diagnosis: Murder, in which he starred as Dr. Mark Sloan, a medical doctor who solves crimes.
+Another significant success for the actor came with the 1993 series Diagnosis: Murder.
+He starred as Dr Mark Sloan, a medical doctor who solves crimes.

 Dick Van Dyke in night at the museum